slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Keep you thoughts positive because your thoughts become your words.
 Keep your thoughts positive because your words become your behaviour.
 Keep your behavior positive because your behavior becomes your habits.
 Keep your habits positive because your habits becomes your values.
 Keep your values positive because your values become your destiny."
 -- Mahatma Gandhi*

+> *"An optimist expects his dreams to come true; a pessimist expects his nightmares to."
+-- Laurence J. Peter*

 ### On worry

 > *"Worry gives small things a big shadow."